 - Flowing (02/2021 - present)

 - Shoecraft (04/2016 - present) @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - Go to the online water quality database

 - Select “Hydrology”

-- Select the location on map or select from the station drop down menu (if selecting from drop down menu you also will need to select the dot on the map when it appears)
+- Select the location on map or select from the station drop down menu

 - Click on “Open Channel Water Level” in the left side to view lake level data options

 - Select the data variation you want.
 “Published” is hourly data.